top of page

 Turbidity increasing in Rock Creek's drinking water supply

-Data scientist's turbidity analysis shows disturbing water quality trend, while water use plummets in 2 creeks
+Data scientist's turbidity analysis shows disturbing water quality trend, while water use plummets in 2 creek

 Andy Kerr's blog about logging & drinking water: